Detailed information about Pi NODE you can read

 Download a latest version of the Pi node software.
 After launching the Pi NODE application, you can check its version on the very bottom, in the main menu ( Ξ ) on the first page.
 If you have an old one, download the latest version

-If there is a problem that caused you to fail to install Pi NODE properly, then follow the instructions that follow.
+If there is a problem due to which you were not able to install Pi NODE properly, then follow the instructions that follow here.

 Installing Docker Issues